-As of December 31, 2011, the Company had commitments to purchase various trailers, vehicles and forklifts for approximately \$15,207 during 2012.
-This commitment is expected to be funded by cash on hand and cash flows from operations.
+As of December 31, 2012, the Company had commitments to purchase various trailers, vehicles and forklifts for approximately \$24,987 during 2013.

-9. Employee Benefit Plan
+8. Employee Benefit Plan

 The Company has a retirement savings plan (the "401(k) Plan").
 The 401(k) Plan is a defined contribution plan whereby employees who have completed 90 days of service, a minimum of 1,000 hours of service and are age 21 or older are eligible to participate.
 The 401(k) Plan allows eligible employees to make contributions of 2.0% to 80.0% of their annual compensation.
 For all periods presented, employer contributions were made at 25.0% of the employee's contribution up to a maximum of 6.0% of total annual compensation, except where government limitations prohibit.